- What We Do

 What should you advertise?
 Start with your competitive rates.
-About 70 percent of consumers say they look for the best deal when renewing an auto policy, and getting the best deal on any type of insurance is of paramount importance to today’s money-savvy policyholders.
+About 70% of consumers say they look for the best deal when renewing an auto policy, and getting the best deal on any type of insurance is of paramount importance to today’s money-savvy policyholders.

 Insurance Marketing Ideas to Differentiate You from Your Competitors

 Once you’ve gotten their attention, you need to differentiate yourself from your competitors.
 The next step policyholders make after discovering possible insurance providers is the age-old comparison.
-The 2018 JD Power study shows that brand reputation is the factor most likely to drive customer consideration of an insurer.
-It contributes 29 percent, on average, of what influences an insurance shopper to research an insurer’s offerings.
-This may explain why the top 10 insurers, in terms of total market share, now write 72 percent of all business in the country, up from 64 percent in 2000.
+The 2018 J.D.
+Power study shows that brand reputation is the factor most likely to drive customer consideration of an insurer.
+It contributes 29%, on average, of what influences an insurance shopper to research an insurer’s offerings.
+This may explain why the top 10 insurers, in terms of total market share, now write 72% of all business in the country, up from 64% in 2000.

 So, how are you stacking up against your competitors?
 If they have a better online presence than you, you’re already behind—pick up the slack with these ideas to help you differentiate your company and convert new policyholders.

 Video marketing is THE thing.
-By 2019, video will account for 80 percent of global internet traffic, and 85 percent in the US.
-It’s not just for B2C, either—73 percent of B2B marketing professionals say that video has positively impacted marketing results.
+Consumers in the U.S. now watch up to six hours of digital video per day.
+It’s not just for B2C, either—73% of B2B marketing professionals say that video has positively impacted marketing results.
 Below are a few video marketing ideas to get you started.

-- Create how-to or informative videos – 86 percent of YouTube viewers say they often use YouTube to learn new things—so give them what they want.
-Teach them how to take care of their jewelry properly.
+- Create how-to or informative videos – 86% of YouTube viewers say they often use YouTube to learn new things—so give them what they want.
+Teach them how to take care of their jewelry correctly.
 Teach them how to find the best insurance rates.
 Teach them how to inspect their home’s foundation for cracks.
 The options are endless.